pp4rs/pp4rs.github.io/docs/instructors.md

 ### Lexi Schubert

 Lexi is a Doctoral Candidate in the Department of Economics.
-Christian joined the team for the 2021 Edition.

 ### Dora Simon